- When: Wed 10.00 – 12.00 c.t.

 This course encourages students to select and implement a computer vision project of their choice.
 Students are free to develop in any programming language they like and to use any publicly available library they want.
 The only requirement is that the effort for developing the chosen application is in line with the ECTS of this course.
 The goal is to encourage students to investigate a selected computer vision topic in detail, and to allow them to improve their computer vision programming skills.

 Sensor hardware is provided.
-The available hardware includes Kinect sensors (both versions), a thermal imaging camera, a network of multiple IP cameras with overlapping views, and portable Android devices with cameras.
+The available hardware e.g. includes Kinect sensors (both versions), Orbec sensors as well as a thermal imaging camera, a network of multiple IP cameras with overlapping views, a 3D printer and other.

 Participants are encouraged to select a computer vision problem according to their interests.
 Some examples are presented as part of the first lecture, and the lecturers are happy to help participants choose their topics.
 It is also possible to implement an internship topic, partially or fully in groups.